-Rimutaka Forest Park Charitable Trust is a non-profit organisation committed to protecting and restoring the unique flora and fauna of the Rimutaka Forest Park located east of Wainuiomata, near Wellington, New Zealand.
+Remutaka Conservation Trust is the operating name for The Rimutaka Forest Park Charitable Trust Inc. and is a non-profit community group made up entirely of volunteers and members committed to protecting and restoring the beautiful Remutaka Forest Park located east of Wainuiomata, near Wellington, New Zealand.

-We believe that the Trust, in partnership with the local community and Tangata Whenua - and with support from the Department of Conservation (DoC), local bodies and a myriad of interested groups - can succeed in restoring a self-sustaining natural biodiversity where indigenous flora and fauna will flourish and allow visitors to the park unlimited access to the precious Taonga o Ngahere o Aotearoa.
+We believe that the Trust, in partnership with the local community and Tangata Whenua - and with support from the Department of Conservation (DoC), local bodies and a myriad of interested groups - can succeed in restoring a self-sustaining natural biodiversity where indigenous flora and fauna will flourish and allow visitors to the park unlimited access to the precious taonga o te ngahere o Aotearoa.

-The Trust is an Incorporated Society and supported by an entirely voluntary workforce.
+The Trust is an Incorporated Society and registered charity, supported by an entirely voluntary workforce.

-In 2012 the Trust committee slightly raised the annual membership fees.
-They are as follows:
+In 2020 the Trust committee slightly raised the annual membership fees.
+Applicable to the 2021/ 2023 years, annual subs are as follows:

 (All prices are in New Zealand Dollars)